PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 ### Predicted odds

-A basic ability of models should be to provide consistent bet and probability estimates - if the model estimates an event to be more probable (resp less) than the market prices it, it should place its bet on the Yes (resp No).
+A basic ability of models should be to provide consistent bet and probability estimates - if the model estimates an event to be more probable (resp. less) than the market prices it, it should place its bet on the Yes (resp.
+No).

 To measure this we measure the criterion of **bet-edge consistency**.
 When noting "edge" the difference of model's estimated probability minus the market prices, the bet is considered consistent if:
 - **No bet is placed**: the model can always decide to place no bet.